Next mission for women with military service: Run for office | WTOP

 “It kind of reminds me of a fighter squadron, with so few women,” said McSally, a retired Air Force veteran who was the first woman to fly in combat and is now running for U.S. Senate.

-New Jersey’s Mikie Sherrill, a Democrat running for Congress, is a former helicopter pilot and prosecutor whose time at the Naval Academy dovetailed with the Tailhook sexual assault scandal in the Navy and Marine Corps.
+New Jersey’s Mikie Sherrill is a former helicopter pilot and prosecutor whose time at the Naval Academy dovetailed with the Tailhook sexual assault scandal in the Navy and Marine Corps.
 In the 1990s, she said, speaking out when she felt sexually harassed “would really have impacted the way I was treated in the squadron.”

 But these days, with a generation of women retiring from the military and a record number running for Congress, “it’s become a lot easier to talk about these things,” she said.